 I didn’t get any sales because the right people weren’t seeing my website.

 Apart from selling on eBay, I couldn’t get anyone to buy products from me and I didn’t have any capital to outsource a solution.
 So I became interested in internet marketing.
 Day and night, I studied the art and science of digital marketing.
 I was committed and focused on mastering it.

 I moved to Tulsa, Oklahoma while in college and met a gentleman that worked at a marketing firm for attorneys.
 He was planning on breaking out on his own and needed a marketer to help him build the business.
 He hired me so that he could focus on sales and building the company.
 Working for this startup agency was definitely a training ground for me.
 I was able to test ideas at a much faster rate and implement my theories much faster.
 We built websites, launched Ad campaigns, performed SEO & Link Building, created mobile apps, etc.

-The owner was a seasoned businessman and taught me a lot about business.
-We became good friends and he was even a groomsman in my wedding.
+The owner was a older businessman and taught me a lot about sales.
+We became friends and he was even a groomsman in my wedding.

 In under three years the company was a thriving business with over 120 clients (the industry average was about 35 clients per agency).
 The work was rewarding, but fast growth led to growing pains and as the company transitioned into a more established enterprise, I felt like it was time to move on.
 So I left to pursue other opportunities.

 After leaving the marketing agency, I took a position managing the marketing for a nutritional supplement company.
 I worked at the supplement company for a little over a year and then started getting offers from other companies to manage their marketing or consult with them on setting up their marketing systems.
 I accepted around 10-15 clients and started automating the process of marketing.
 I then put together a small team to remove myself from the monotonous parts of the business so that I could start a new project called, ReportAudit.com.